 About 1/4 to 1/2 inch from the end of the stem, fold the wire over.

 Place the green plastic bit onto the wire and hot glue together like so until set.

 Add another dollop of glue onto the plastic/wire stem and hold onto the back of your flower.
 Hot glue hurts when it sticks to you so I suggest using something metal to keep it away from you.
 FYI, hot glue doesn’t stick well to metal so you can peel it right off.

-Using the color coordinated paper from a single book, my flowers area all different but still go together well.
+Using the color-coordinated paper from a single book, my flowers are all different but still go together well.

 Rather than making myself make each flower the same size, I stopped when I thought it seemed right to.